Already with an agency? Switch to Nina.care and get €500 discount with code SWITCH500

 Do you have an au pair bucket list?

-S: Places to visit.
-Oh.
-I do like Belgium, to go back.
+“For my personal bucketlist, there are some places I want to visit.
+I do like Belgium and would like to go back.
 I want to go to Gent as well.
 But that’s doable.
 I went to Haarlem and I really enjoyed it.
-Well, it was raining [laughter].
+Well, it was raining”

 Would you recommend Nina.care?